Marindala/Marindala/README.md

 ##

   📲💻 I am a full stack web developer and designer.
-I have experience with a variety of programming languages and tools.
-I'm always looking to learn new technologies and improve my skills.
+I have experience with a variety of programming languages ​​and tools.
+I am always looking to learn new technologies and improve my skills.
 I enjoy working on challenging projects and collaborating with others.
-   I    am also continuously studying English :nerd_face:.
+I am also studying English continuously 🤓.
+Very curious with AI and cybersecurity tools.

 ## Languages && Tools: